annotation/text-fabric/docs/Api/App.md

 # App API

 ??? abstract "About"
+    The app-API provides extra functionality of top of the core of TF.
-    The most important extra functionality that the app API provides, is display.
+    The most notable thing is display.
     The functions `plain()` and `pretty()` are able to display nodes using extra information about what those nodes typically represent in a specific corpus.

-    An app also knows how to download the data, it can be invoked by a simple incantation.
+    The app-API further knows how to download the data, and can be invoked by a simple incantation.

 ## Incantation